Tips For Buying a Foreclosure

 What’s essential for a buyer purchasing a foreclosure at auction to know is you’re buying the property in as-is condition.
-Quite often buyers are not able to tour the inside of the property.
+Quite often, buyers are not able to tour the inside of the property.
 Because of this, buying a foreclosure at auction comes with significant risks.
 Potential buyers need to know they could be buying a lemon!

 Getting stuck with items such as court judgments, unpaid real estate taxes, title defects, or liens are all problems you’ll want to avoid.
 You’ll want to make sure you get title insurance to protect yourself moving forward.

-The bank will be providing you with a clear and marketable title at closing.
+The bank will be providing you with a clear and marketable title at closing with REO homes.
 Buying a bank-owned home, however, does not mean it comes without any risks.
-You will want to get a thorough home inspection to make sure that you’re not buying the former owner’s problems.
+You will want to get a thorough home inspection to ensure that you’re not buying the former owner’s problems.

-Quite often these kinds of properties are fixer-upper homes where the owner has failed to maintain the property.
+Quite often, these kinds of properties are fixer-upper homes where the previous owner has failed to maintain the property.
 Bank-owned properties are generally more appealing than other types of foreclosures because the lender has almost always cleared up any title flaws.

 Pros and Cons of Buying a Foreclosure

-The goal in buying a foreclosure should be to purchase at least slightly under what the market value would be.
-In many circumstances, it’s possible to achieve this as the bank is just looking to get the asset off their books.
+The goal of buying a foreclosure should be to purchase at least slightly under the market value.
+It’s possible to achieve this in many circumstances as the bank is just looking to get the asset off their books.

 Usually, you’re able to close very quickly with a bank-owned foreclosure.
 There are no underlying personal timing issues that are found in the standard homeowner transaction.